openfoodfacts/openfoodfacts-infrastructure/docs/nginx-reverse-proxy.md

 Deploying Certificate to VirtualHost /etc/nginx/conf.d/my-service.openfoodfacts.net.conf
 ```

 **Note:** verify it's the right file which has been impacted !
-If it's not you may have the option to restore the file with `git checkout wrong-touched-file` (but look befor with `git status`)
+If it's not you may have the option to restore the file with `git checkout wrong-touched-file` (but look before with `git status`)

 Test it's working (apart from the security alert in your browser, because certificate is from an unknown issuer).